-Collaboration with customers to determine carbon footprints of the packaging life cycle.
+Collaboration with customers to determine carbon footprints of the packaging life.

-This priority area covers energy use, climate change and greenhouse gas emissions.

-Our reporting covers our operations from gate-to-gate.

-All CO2 emissions from our paper and board mills relate to the production of paper and board.
-Only paper and board production is taken into account in our Group targets, given its fossil CO2 emissions are 80% of Group emissions and its subsequent contribution to fossil fuel CO2 emissions.
+- ► This priority area covers energy use, climate change and greenhouse gas emissions. - ▶ Our reporting covers our operations from gate-to-gate. - ► All CO2 emissions from our paper and board mills relate to the production of paper and board.
+Only paper and board production is taken into account in our Group targets, given its fossil CO2 emissions are 80% compared with our converting operations and its subsequent contribution to fossil fuel CO2 emissions.